-Having spent 5 years in the space of Data Analytics, I have come across a few challenges that might hamper an organization’s efforts to mature as a Data-Driven one.
-Hence, here is a list of problems in modern data processing and information systems I personally went through, and it might potentially help others in their journey.
+Having spent 6 years in the space of Data Analytics, I have come across a few challenges that might hamper an organization’s efforts to mature as a Data-Driven one.
+Hence, here is a list of problems in modern data processing and information systems I went through, and it might help others in their journey.

 Infrastructure and velocity of data for data processing

-The former is a first-party streaming service that gels well with messaging services like Azure IoT Hub or Event Hub.
-The article An Introduction to Azure IoT with Machine Learning elucidates more on this.
-However, the latter i.e. Azure Databricks is a unified analytics platform to implement Lambda Architecture.
+ASA is an azure native streaming service that goes well with messaging services like Azure IoT Hub or Event Hub.
+This article viz.
+An Introduction to Azure IoT with Machine Learning explains more about this.
+Azure Databricks is another unified analytics platform to implement Lambda Architecture.

 As organizations grow in size and functions, different teams maintain their information systems differently.
-This leads to silos which in turn, leads to increasing efforts to discover, collect and consolidate data for building analytical models.
+This leads to silos, leading to increased efforts to discover, collect, and merge data for building analytical models.

 When life was simple with traditional databases, we had data dictionaries.
-However, with the complexity of modern data platforms, we need a more interactive solution like Data Cataloging.
+However, we need a more interactive solution like Data Cataloging with the complexity of modern data platforms.
 A data catalog is a collection of metadata along with tools to search and curate data.
 It gives a singular view of all the data sources present in the system so that Data Engineers and Scientists can leverage them for speeding up their development cycles.

 Avoiding Data Swamps

-There is little doubt that big data empowers us.
-However, as the classic saying goes, with great power comes great responsibility; the boon of big data can easily turn into a bane if mishandled.
+Inarguably, big data empowers us.
+But, with great power comes great responsibility; the boon of big data can easily turn into a bane if mishandled.

 Focus on tools instead of fundamental concepts.

-This more of a people problem.
-I have often seen people holding on to tools rather than the fundamental concepts.
-Once you are addicted to a tool or a technique, stagnation is at the horizon.
+This is a people problem.
+I have often seen people holding on to tools rather than fundamental concepts.
+Once addicted to a tool or a technique, stagnation is on the horizon.

 Addressing Tech Debt